und3rcraft/writeups/htb_business_ctf_2022_dirty_money/cloud/operator/README.md

 ## Enum

-We are given an IP so to start without we do a quick nmap scan
+We are given an IP so to start without we can do a quick nmap scan

 ```
 nmap -p- -oA fulltcp -vv 10.129.254.76